+Carrying value at beginning of year (i)

+Amortisation (ii)

-Fair value of research and development (i) Amortisation (ii) Net book value of research and development
+Net book value of research and development at end of year

-- (i) The fair value attributable to interests in research and development of stem cells is due to, and in recognition of, the successful development activities and data generated by Cynata Incorporated as at the acquisition date (1 December 2013), representing progress toward the eventual commercialisation of the relevant technology. - (ii) An amortisation expense of \$279,965 has been recognised in profit or loss (2016: \$280,732).
+- (i) The carrying value at beginning of year represents the fair value attributable to interests in research and development of stem cells is due to, and in recognition of, the successful development activities and data generated by Cynata Incorporated as at the acquisition date (1 December 2013), representing progress toward the eventual commercialisation of the relevant technology less accumulated amortisation. - (ii) An amortisation expense of \$279,965 has been recognised in profit or loss (2017: \$279,965).
 Refer to note 3.13 for more information on the Group's accounting policy on intangibles and amortisation.